monetha/go-verifiable-data/README.md

 ### Deploying passport

 Before creating a passport for a specific Ethereum address, store the private key of this Ethereum address in the file `pass_owner.key`.
+Make sure that the passport owner has enough money to create a passport contract.
+Usually passport contract deployment takes `425478` gas.

 To create a passport contract you need to know address of the `PassportFactory` contract.
 Let's try to create a passport in Ropsten using the `PassportFactory` contract deployed by Monetha ([`0x87b7Ec2602Da6C9e4D563d788e1e29C064A364a2`](https://ropsten.etherscan.io/address/0x87b7Ec2602Da6C9e4D563d788e1e29C064A364a2)):